 How do you collaborate with other board members and senior leaders to ensure that customer centricity is a priority throughout Unite?

-Unite has significantly influenced the digital e-procurement landscape in Europe due to our longstanding presence since the company’s inception in 2000, and by offering our Mercateo marketplace in 14 European countries.
+Unite has significantly influenced the digital e-procurement landscape in Europe due to our longstanding presence since the company’s inception in 2000, and by offering our marketplace in 12 European countries.
 Over the years, we have established strong and enduring professional relationships with buyers, suppliers and partners.
 Of late, the procurement market, supply chain processes and our customers’ needs have undergone massive changes.
 This trend is bound to continue due to increased volatility and uncertainty.
 As customer needs are changing, new problems will arise that must be solved.
 Therefore, customer centricity is vital to remain relevant in the market and to strengthen our relationships.
 At Unite, the customer remains the focal point of all decisions related to delivering products, services and experiences.
 And we constantly strive to understand the customers’ situations, perceptions and expectations.
 It’s a mindset that requires empathy and collaboration.

 What advice would you give to organisations that want to establish a more diverse, equitable and inclusive (DE&I) workplace, and how can they begin the process?